tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

     'http://schemas.xmlsoap.org/claims/UPN' => 'eduPersonPrincipalName',
 ],
 ```
-(The above maps the claim-type version of the UPN attribute it received from Azure, to the eduPersonPrincipalName attribute)
+(The above maps the claim-type version of the UPN attribute it received from Entra ID, to the eduPersonPrincipalName attribute)

 For more information, refer to SimpleSAMLphp's documentation.